 Food waste generators covered Waste production threshold Distance exemptions Other Maryland Md.
 Code Ann.
 Env't § 9-1701; Md.
 Code Ann.
-Env't § 9-1724.1 Any person, business, or cafeteria 2 tons/week 2024: 1 ton/week Generators are covered only for weeks during which they meet the threshold 30 miles Businesses may apply for a waiver if the cost of diverting food residuals from a refuse disposal system is more than 10% more expensive than the cost of disposing the food residuals at a refuse disposal system.
-Maryland also prohibits the owner or operator of a refuse disposal system from accepting loads of separately collected organic waste for disposal unless the owner or operator recycles the organic waste.
+Env't § 9-1724.1 Any person, business, or cafeteria 2023: 2 tons/week 2024: 1 ton/week Generators are covered only for weeks during which they meet the threshold 30 miles Maryland also prohibits the owner or operator of a refuse disposal system from accepting loads of separately collected organic waste for disposal unless the owner or operator recycles the organic waste.
 Massachusetts 310 Mass.
 Code Regs.
-19.017 Any commercial entity, excluding a residence 1⁄2 ton per week Generators are covered only for weeks during which they meet the threshold None N/A
+19.017 Any commercial entity, excluding a residence 1 ton/week Nov.
+2022: 1⁄2 ton per week None N/A New Jersey N.J.

-Food waste generators covered Waste production threshold Distance exemptions Other New Jersey N.J.
 Stat.
-Ann. § 13:1E-99.122-125 Large food waste generator 52 tons/year 25 miles Generators may apply for exemption if the cost of proper recycling and transportation to recycling facilities is at least 10 percent more than the cost of transporting the food waste for disposal as solid waste plus the disposal fee charged for solid waste disposal.
+Ann. § 13:1E-99.122-125 Any large food waste generator 52 tons/year 25 miles Generators may apply for exemption if the cost of proper recycling and transportation to recycling facilities is at least 10 percent more than the cost of transporting the food waste for disposal as solid waste plus the disposal fee charged for solid waste disposal.
 New York N.Y.
 Envtl.
 Conservation Law §§ 27-2201 - 27-2219.
-Businesses, nonprofits, government entities, and other organizations Excludes healthcare facilities, and elementary and secondary schools 2 tons/week 25 miles All designated food scraps generators are required to donate surplus edible food for human consumption to the extent possible.
-Rhode Island R.I.
-Gen. Laws Ann. § 23-18.9-17 Commercial food wholesaler or distributor, industrial food manufacturer or processor, supermarket, resort or conference center, banquet hall, restaurant, religious institution, military installation, prison, corporation, hospital or other medical care institution, casino, and covered educational facility.
-Educational Facilities: 30 tons/year All other generators: 52 tons/year 15 miles Waivers apply if the landfill tipping fee is less than the fee charged by an authorized composting or anaerobic digestion facility located within 15 miles of the business.
+Businesses, nonprofits, government entities, and other organizations 2 tons/week 25 miles As of January 1, 2022, all designated food scraps generators are required to donate surplus edible food for human consumption to the extent possible.